 Solution: A Powerful Notifications And Actions Tool

-The risk assessment module’s notifications and actions feature ensures that all risk assessment tasks are tracked and completed.
+The Risk Module's notifications and actions feature ensures that all risk assessment tasks are tracked and completed.

 - Send notifications via email to employees when RA needs to be completed/reviewed.

 - Create, track and report on actions for control measures that are not in place

 Identifying potential risks and establishing risk reduction plans are essential tasks in health and safety management.
 The Risk Module was created to ensure full control of the risk assessment lifecycle.
 Our software allows your staff to create, share and manage risk assessment tasks, data and reports.
 The module automatically shares risk assessment tasks and reports with staff and management to give you all the information you need at your fingertips.